structure 8 steve mellard

 El Meco comprises three plaza groups.
 There are a few scattered platforms located outside the archaeological zone on private property.
 The architecture is in the “East Coast style” as exemplified at the well-known site of Tulum.

 Plaza A is held down on the west side by the main pyramid of the site, El Castillo, which has some similarities to its much bigger cousin at Chichen Itza.
 This structure consists of 3 building phases, one over the other as was common practice among the Maya.
-It stands about 40 feet/12.5 meters in height.
-A broad stairway, with two eroded serpent heads at the base, leads up four levels to a terrace.
+It stands about 44 feet/13.6 meters in height.
+A broad stairway flanked by balustrades features two eroded serpent heads at the base and leads up four levels to a small terrace.
 A second, smaller stairway then ascends to a temple structure having three entrances between two columns.
 From this vantage point a beautiful view of Isla Mujeres is achieved.
-Halfway up the backside of the pyramid is an entryway to an interior temple, now sealed off, that contains an original, wood lintel beam.
+Halfway up the backside of the pyramid is an entryway to an earlier, interior temple now sealed off, that contains an original, wood lintel beam.

-There are two small structures at either side of the pyramid base that face east and front the main plaza.
+There are two small structures at either side of the pyramid base that face east across the main plaza.
 The south structure, a small temple, is to the side of the pyramid.
 It has a single entryway and the only structure at the site with an intact roof.
 The north structure is larger and built against the side of the main stairway.
 A set of steps leads up to two columns through which one could enter the single chamber.
 A small bench/altar is against the rear wall.
 These two structures were part of the last construction phase.
+Several small altars are set in front of the pyramid.

 An interesting note here is that on the northside of the pyramid one can see a portion of an older structure.
 The difference in workmanship is quite evident.
 The older structure has smooth finished uniform stone block with rounded edges at the corners where the sides meet.
 Very nice quality workmanship.
 The final construction phase consists of roughly cut stone of dissimilar size and shape.
 It was finished off with a thick coating of stucco to hide the imperfections.
 One could probably draw an analogy to some of todays’ construction techniques.

-In the center of the plaza is a small ritual platform having steps on both the east and west sides.
-On the sides surrounding the plaza are other structures rising off platforms in a partial state of restoration.
+In the center of the plaza is a small ritual platform, Structure 2, having steps on both the east and west sides.
+Surrounding the plaza are other structures rising off platforms in a partial states of restoration.
 These are thought to have been of a civic or ceremonial nature.

 Structure 4 occupies the northeast corner of Plaza A. Stairs ascend on both the north and west sides.
 This is a single chamber construction having a number of columns that once supported a flat roof.
 A central bench/altar is against the back wall.
+The remains of a mural have been identified within the building.
 An original passage leads into the plaza from the north between it and Structure 3.

-A small structure is sandwiched in between Structures 5 & 6, here called Structure 6b.
-This structure has a wide stairway that leads up to a single chamber.
+A small structure is sandwiched in between Structures 5 and 6, here called Structure 6b.
+This structure has a wide stairway that leads up to a small, single chamber.
 Some low walls are still in place.
 A small terrace is on the north side of the structure.

-Structure 6 is the last structure on the east side of the plaza.
-This structure rises off of a raised platform base, and appears to have had a number of chambers.
+Structure 6 is the last, and most impressive structure on the east side of the plaza.
+This building rises off of a raised platform base, and features one large chamber entered between twin columns.
 Most of its walls are still in place.
-Columns supported a flat roof.
+Columns once supported a flat roof.
+An altar was located at the back of the chamber where several ceramic vessels were recovered including a Chen Mul effigy censer, typical of Mayapan design.
+Also recovered was a Techcatl/sacrificial stone incised with a figure of Tlaloc, the Central Mexican rain deity.
 Two lower chambers flank the central stairway.

-The narrow end of Structure 8 is on the south side of Plaza A, though the majority of this structure is located within Plaza B.
+The narrow end of Structure 8 is on the south side of Plaza A sharing the same platform base with Structure 7, though the majority of this structure is located within Plaza B.

 Structure 10 is at the west end of the plaza.
 This building is set on a low, “L” shaped platform shared with Structure 11.
-A central stairway leads up to a multi-columned entryway.
-There are two or chambers that make up the structure.
+A central stairway leads into the multi-chamber building.
+Several standing columns once supported a flat roof.
+Several burials were located within the structure.
 A north doorway opens out onto a small terrace.
 A stairway leads down into Plaza C.

-Structure 11 is on the north side of Plaza B. This building has numerous columns that once supported a flat roof.
+Structure 11 resides on the north side of Plaza B. This rectangular building rests on a low platform terrace.
+It features several interior columns that once supported a flat roof.
 Steps lead up from the plaza on the south side.
-Only the foundation is outlined.
 A chultun (storage well) is visible within the structure.
-In 2011, excavations unearthed a small offering cache beneath a well-preserved stucco floor.
+A secondary chamber is observed on the west end of the structure.
+Excavations in 2011 unearthed a small offering cache beneath a very well-preserved stucco floor.
 North facing steps lead down into Plaza C.

 To the north of Plaza C, on private property, are several platforms.
-Structure 18 is the largest with stairs on its south side.
+Structure 18 is the largest with steps on its south side.
 There is no standing architecture atop the platform, and it is thought that any structures would have been made of perishable materials.
+Lidar sensing may help to discover more platforms and determine just how large El Meco was during its heyday.

 A very nice way to spend a morning or an afternoon.